adarsh8086/Animation/README.md

 This project is a simple HTML and CSS animation depicting the classic story of the rabbit and the tortoise.
 The animation demonstrates smooth transitions and movement to bring the characters to life.

-## 📜 Story Concept

-Inspired by the famous Aesop's fable, this animation showcases a race between a rabbit and a tortoise, highlighting the message: *"Slow and steady wins the race."*

 ## 🚀 Technologies Used